robhicks/tiny-uri/README.md

 # tiny-uri

 tiny-uri is yet another Javascript library for working with URLs.
-It offers a (fluent interface)[<https://en.wikipedia.org/wiki/Fluent_interface>], method chaining, and sensible means of manipulating Url parts and a file size of less than 5K, gzipped.
+It offers a [fluent interface](<https://en.wikipedia.org/wiki/Fluent_interface>), method chaining, and sensible means of manipulating Url parts and a file size of less than 5K, gzipped.

 # Installation